Blogs

 Given the complexity and breadth of DORA's requirements, automation is the most efficient path to compliance.
 Regulativ's DORA Compliance Platform offers a holistic approach to managing DORA obligations, integrating advanced automation to reduce the burden on internal teams while ensuring real-time compliance.

 • Resilience Testing: Automated tools facilitate ongoing operational resilience testing such as penetration testing, ensuring compliance with Chapter IV of DORA.
+Organizations can also access our cybersecurity consultancy services for expert testing support.

 • Incident Management: The platform enables organizations to automate the incident reporting process, including classifying and submitting detailed reports to the relevant authorities within mandated timelines.